sburns/sburns.github.com/_posts/2013-07-12-upcoming-kc-talk.md

 layout: post
 ---

-I will be giving a talk for the Vanerbilt Kennedy Center's Statistical and Methodology Core on Monday, July 22nd at 12:30p in One Magnolia Circle, Rm 241.
+I will be giving a talk for the Vanderbilt Kennedy Center's Statistical and Methodology Core on Monday, July 22nd at 12:30p in One Magnolia Circle, Rm 241.

 The official calendar event is [can be found here](http://kc.vanderbilt.edu/site/newsandevents/calendar/page.aspx?id=3950).